pexip/os-python-aiohttp/docs/web_advanced.rst

 :mod:`aiohttp.web` discourages the use of *global variables*, aka *singletons*.
 Every variable should have its own context that is *not global*.

+Global variables are generally considered bad practice due to the complexity they add in keeping track of state changes to variables.

+*aiohttp* does not use globals by design, which will reduce the number of bugs and/or unexpected behaviors for its users.
+For example, an i18n translated string being written for one request and then being served to another.

 So, :class:`Application` and :class:`Request`
 support a :class:`collections.abc.MutableMapping` interface (i.e. they are dict-like objects), allowing them to be used as data stores.